 '''

 def build(self):

 cmake = CMake(self)

 cmake.configure()

 cmake.build()

+(continues on next page) '''

+'''

 here you can run CTest, launch your binaries, etc

 cmake.test()

 '''

 package()

 The actual creation of the package, once that it is built, is done in the package() method.
 Using the self.copy() method, artifacts are copied from the build folder to the package folder.